tanmay-pro/OceanWar/README.md

 * `cd OceanWar` - Navigate to the directory where the game is located.
 * `npm install` - To Install the dependencies.
 * `npm run dev` - To run the game.
+* Navigate to `localhost:x` in your browser, where x is the port number as will be displayed.

 ## Controls